 Students at many colleges today must have a health insurance plan that meets their university’s minimum requirement.
 The University of South Florida does not sponsor a voluntary health insurance plan for the general student body.
 However, every fall Student Health partners with the USF Health Care Navigators to offer enrollment assistance in the Federal Marketplace.
 Click here for more information

 That being said, it is wise that your student is covered.
-Deciding on which insurance plan your student should be on may require a degree in economics.
+Deciding on which health insurance plan your student should be on may require a degree in economics.
 There are many variables to consider when choosing:

 1. Does your current health insurance cover your student?
 If so, consider what your cost is to keep them on your plan.